scottyschup/ruby-curriculum/language-basics/exceptions.md

 think ahead and recognize that negative numbers are a problem.
 So we add code to check this, and throw an exception.

-Likewise, durable code anticiaptes exceptions being thrown.
+Likewise, durable code anticipates exceptions being thrown.
 It makes sure that exceptions are handled properly.
 It avoids the program crashing; it does everything possible so that the program may carry on in spite of the exception.